adelciotto/seabug_of_paradise/README.md

 # Seabug of Paradise

-Source code for the *Seabug of Paradise* digital art piece.
+Source code for the *Seabug of Paradise* small graphics demo.
 Built with [Processing](https://processing.org/).

 Video link: https://vimeo.com/338829034